 One or more children may live near-by the family home, and dream of raising their children in it someday.
 One or more children may have been more involved in caring for you and your spouse.

-Equal distribution of your assets is a statement of harmony.
+Equal distribution of your assets is a statement of harmony for your family.
 Equality sends a message that you seek to foster harmony.
-By dividing amounts equally, you are showing fairness, respect, and are sharing wealth without favoritism.
+By dividing amounts equally, you are showing fairness and respect, and are sharing wealth without favoritism.

 In many families, children are living all over the country or the world.
 If your legacy includes real estate, you’ll need to determine the value of your home and property.
 It can also come down to a decision about common sense.

-In other words, if one child lives nearby has 5 children yet another does not want to be a homeowner—this simplifies your decision.
-You could leave your family home to the first, and give equivalent cash assets to the second.
-Differences of physical assets, such as houses, can be balanced with cash or other assets.
+In other words, if one child lives nearby and has 5 children yet another does not want to be a homeowner—this simplifies your decision.
+You could leave your family home to the first and give equivalent cash assets to the second.
+Differences in physical assets, such as houses, can be balanced with cash or other assets.

 One of the ways to protect your wishes for harmony is to include in your will a ‘no contest clause.’
 Simply, this provision clearly states that if any of the beneficiaries contests the will, that person will lose his or her portion of the inheritance.